Nick80835/asyncbooru/README.md

 This project exists simply because I want to learn new things.

 ## To-do list
-* Add support for Danbooru and Sankaku Complex
+* Add support for Sankaku Complex
+* Add support for Yandere
+* Add support for Konachan
+* Maybe add support for auth